 While there is no universally accepted definition of recovery, one definition, often referred to as the “recovery model” argues for the importance of building the resilience of people with mental health problems and supporting their identity and self-esteem.

-The Erasmus+ project RECADE will adopt the strength-based approach that does not focus solely on symptoms and which emphasizes resilience and control over life’s challenges.
+The Erasmus+ project RECADE adopted the strength-based approach that did not focus solely on symptoms and which emphasized resilience and control over life’s challenges.